 Where possible maintain 2m distance between you and others.
 If there is no way to do this follow Government advice on social distancing with others and clean your hands with soap and water for at least 20 seconds.
 Where possible, ask someone from the same household to help as they do not need to socially distance from you.
 If that is impossible, try to minimise the time you have to be close together and socially distance from others.
-Government guidelines state:
+The government guidelines state:

 "Where it is not possible to follow the social distancing guidelines in full in relation to a particular activity, you should consider whether that activity needs to continue for the business to continue to operate, and, if so, take all the mitigating actions possible to reduce the risk of transmission between staff.
 If a 2-metre distance cannot be maintained, staff should work side by side, or facing away from each other, rather than face to face if possible.
 You should communicate to all staff that they should wash their hands with soap and water for 20 seconds or more and more frequently than normal."